How Much Does Cosmetic Dentistry Cost?

 Now that we have addressed the cost of natural cosmetic dentistry, let’s discuss how to get started with cosmetic dentistry.

 HINT: It starts with a free consultation (we’ll show you how to get one).

 Click below to continue reading in Chapter 4.

-But in general, dental insurance policies cover needed cosmetic dentistry, but have very little to no coverage for elective procedures (what insurances consider not essential for health).
+In general, dental insurance policies cover needed cosmetic dentistry but have very little to no coverage for elective procedures (which insurance considers not essential for health).
 We can help you know whether this may be a covered expense for you or not.

 If you have insurance that covers any cosmetic services, our team will personally look at your insurance plan and discuss all your options at your first consultation.

 Receive a FREE virtual smile consultation with one of the Cosmetic Dental experts at Total Care Dental and find out if Natural Cosmetic Dentistry is the best choice for you.